How to Get Rid of Indigestion Fast at Home

 7. Quit Smoking

-Tight clothing, particularly around the waistline, can compress the stomach and contribute to indigestion.
-Opt for loose-fitting clothing to reduce pressure on the abdomen and promote better digestion.
+Wearing tight clothing, especially around the waistline, can put pressure on the stomach and lead to indigestion.
+Opt for loose-fitting, comfortable clothing to allow for proper digestion and prevent discomfort.

 How Long Does Indigestion Last?